Experts attribute lockdown as main factor behind fall in COVID-19 cases in Delhi | Health

 ''We are getting less SOS calls, my phone's ringing less number of times, the daily routine at work is not that stressful as it was few weeks ago.
 So, things seem a bit better, but again we have to be watchful,'' he added.

 Kejriwal in his briefing also said that people are not facing problems in getting beds here but ICU beds are still full.
-This means, the number of serious patients have not declined much.
+This means, the number of serious patients have not declined much, the chief minister said.

 He attributed the positive impact of the lockdown restrictions to disciplined behaviour of the people of Delhi, while asserting that ''the battle is not won yet'' and number of coronavirus cases had to reduced to zero.